The Best Family Tours in Paris

 • Théâtre des Marionettes de Paris, Orée du Bois de Vincennes

-This museum of inventions was founded just after the revolution in 1794 and in keeping with the spirit of the age it is housed in an old abbey.
-Plan your visit so you can see Foucault’s pendulum swing and the Théâtre des Automates in action; these mechanical toys once belonged to Marie Antoinette.
-Also on show is the laboratory of the founder of modern chemistry Lavosier, an 1897 plane inspired by a bat and the first calculator made in 1642.
-Off the tourist track this museum doesn’t have a queue issue and also has a nice courtyard cafe in summer.
+This museum of inventions was founded just after the revolution in 1794, and in keeping with the spirit of the age it is housed in an old abbey.
+See Foucault’s pendulum swing and the Théâtre des Automates in action; these mechanical toys once belonged to Marie Antoinette.
+Also on show is the laboratory of the founder of modern chemistry, Lavosier, an 1897 plane inspired by a bat, and the first calculator made in 1642.
+Off the tourist track, this museum doesn’t have long lines and also has a nice courtyard cafe in summer.
 Be sure to point out the date Year III engraved over the gate.
 The revolutionaries introduced a new calendar and Year III was 1794.
 Harry Potter fanatics will love Paris’s oldest house, 51 Rue de Montmorency.
-It was the home of the alchemist Nicolas Flamel, who was in the story Dumbledore’s friend.
+It was the home of the alchemist Nicolas Flamel, a friend of Dumbledore in the story.
 Playground time is to be had in nearby Square du Temple, once the stronghold of the Knights Templar.
 La Maison Stohrer is one of the oldest patisseries in Paris and is a short walk away on 51 Rue Montorgueil.
 Founded in 1725, they once made cakes for the kings of France.
-Métro closest to Musée des Art et Métiers: Arts et Métiers.

-The old slaughter houses in the north-east of the city have been tuned into a futuristic park that runs along the canal.
-There are 10 themed gardens that use mirrors, mists and acrobatics to create enchanting play places.
-There are lots of activities here as well as concerts and events so check the website.
-Here you will find one of Europe’s biggest science museums, the interactive and exciting Cité des Sciences (10am to 6pm Tues-Sun) within which there is the Cité des Enfants.
+The old slaughterhouses in the north-east of the city have been turned into a futuristic park that runs along the canal.
+There are 10 themed gardens that use mirrors, mists, and acrobatics to create enchanting play places.
+There are lots of activities here as well as concerts and events so check the website when planning a visit.
+Here you will find one of Europe’s biggest science museums, the interactive and exciting Cité des Sciences (10:00am to 6:00pm Tuesday through Sunday – avoid Wednesday afternoon when school is out) within which there is the Cité des Enfants.
 Here kids from 2-12 can play at being TV presenters and get to grips with basic science.
-The entrance is by time slot and in school holidays you must to book in advance.
-In term time avoid Wednesday afternoon when school is out.
-There are shows in the Planetarium in English.
-The park is also home to L’Argonaunt, a 1930s submarine, which houses a marine exhibition and La Philharmonie de Paris, which has a vast collection of instruments, concerts and activities for children.
-You can watch 3-D movies in the hemispheric La Géode and can play at being part of a movie scene in the simulator in the tilting cinema La Cineaxe.
+The entrance is by time slot and in school holidays you must book in advance.
+There are shows in the planetarium in English.
+The park is also home to L’Argonaunt, a 1930s submarine, which houses a marine exhibition, and La Philharmonie de Paris, which has a vast collection of instruments, concerts, and activities for children.
+You can watch 3D movies in the hemispheric La Géode and can play at being part of a movie scene in the simulator in the tilting cinema La Cineaxe.
 You can also take a ride on a canal boat along the Canal d’Ourcq that was built by Napoleon to bring fresh water to the city.
-In summer the canal and the adjoining Canal St Martin are part of the Paris-Plagues beach party fun.
-Métro closest to Parc de la Villette: Porte de la Villette for Cité des Sciences/Porte de Patin for La Philharmonie de Paris.
+In summer this canal and the adjoining Canal St. Martin are part of the Paris-Plagues beach party fun.

 A wonderful museum that doesn’t get the attention it deserves.
-You really do need to be a music lover who plays an instrument to fully appreciate it but if so you’ll love it.
+You really do need to be a music lover who plays an instrument to fully appreciate it.
 Great exhibits on instruments, composition, and the history of music.
-The audio guide is great and comes in english.
+The audio guide is great and comes in English.

 28. Street Performers